Skip to main content

 Courses:

-• Psychology Today: this tool can be used to help find local therapists and psychiatrists in the area who accept your health insurance
+• Psychology Today: this tool can be used to help find therapists and psychiatrists across the United States who accept your health insurance.

 • Therapy for Black Girls: Therapy for Black Girls is an online space dedicated to encouraging the mental wellness of Black women and girls.